Hombre2014/Awesome_Books/README.md

     - [x] The new book is displayed in the page.
 - [x] Make sure that when a user clicks the "Remove" button:
     - [x] The correct book is removed from the collection.
-    - [x] The correct book dissapears from the page.
+    - [x] The correct book disappears from the page.
 - [x] Make sure that data is preserved in the browser's memory by using localStorage.
 - [x] To debug your application, you can use console.log().
 Remember to remove debugging code before pushing your code to the remote repository.
 - [x] Don't use any library or framework, use only plain JavaScript.